-When you’re planning your annual and monthly household budgets, a crucial factor to consider is repair costs of home appliances.
-The average repair cost of most kitchen appliances ranges from $100-$400, and that’s including the labor costs if you hire a repair technician.
-Small DIY fixes like changing a busted bulb can come much cheaper at less than $20, but bigger repairs may need professional help.
+When you’re planning your annual and monthly household budgets, a crucial factor to consider is home appliance repair costs.
+Small DIY fixes like changing a busted bulb can be cheaper and cost around $20, but complex repairs need professional help, and hence gets expensive!

-Before breaking down costs per appliance, let’s understand why appliance repair pricing varies so much.
+Before breaking down on each appliance, let’s understand why appliance repair pricing varies so much.

 When you take your broken-down home appliances to the repair shop, it’s worth understanding why the prices are the way they are.
 This knowledge leaves you better equipped to plan your annual and monthly household budgets (if you’re not doing it already, there’s no time like now!).
 Check the following list of the factors that can affect your appliance repair cost.